vishvAsa/kalpAntaram/kANe/v2p1/00/Works_Consulted.md

 Bombay, 1911).
 Padmapurāṇa-Anandāśrama Press.
 Sabyādrikbanda & portion of the Skanda-purāpa, edited by

 Dr. Gerson Da Cunha in 1877, Bombay.
 Skandapurāṇa-Venkateśvara Press, Bombay.
-Vāmana-purāna-Venkatesvara Press, Bombay.
-Varāha-purāna--B. I. series.
-Vāyu-purāna-published by the Anandaśrama Press.
+Vāmana-purāṇa-Venkatesvara Press, Bombay.
+Varāha-purāṇa--B. I. series.
+Vāyu-purāṇa-published by the Anandaśrama Press.
 Some

 times the B. I. edition in two volumes has been referred